Stelios Haji-Ioannou: Fastjet

 In September 2011 it was reported that Haji-Ioannou was working on Fastjet, a new low-cost airline serving routes within Africa, as part of a joint venture with Lonrho plc.
 The airline started operations on 29 November 2012 with Airbus A319 aircraft.
+From 2018 onward, Fastjet came under the control of Solenta Aviation Holdings Limited, which became the airline’s holding company and majority shareholder.
+Subsequent filings do not record Haji-Ioannou being among major shareholders.

 Battle with Ryanair

 In 2009, Haji-Ioannou brought proceedings in London's High Court over Ryanair adverts which appeared in The Guardian, the Daily Telegraph and on Ryanair's website in January and February.
-The adverts featured a picture of Haji-Ioannou in the style of Pinocchio and referred to him as "easyJet's Mr Late Again".
+The adverts featured a picture of Haji-Ioannou in the style of Pinocchio and referred to him as "EasyJet's Mr Late Again".
 The case was eventually settled out of court, with Haji-Ioannou receiving an official apology from the airline and the sum of £50,100, which Haji-Ioannou announced he would donate to his philanthropic foundation.

 Disagreement with EasyJet

 In 2010, Haji-Ioannou left the board of EasyJet, in order to attempt to force the management of the company to abort their expansion plans.

-In an interview with Management Today, he said: 'EasyJet is seen as a huge success, which I'm happy about, because I own the brand.
-But easyJet is a publicly listed company.
-The share price has gone up and down as it's got bigger and things have happened – but overall, really it's gone sideways.'

-He then went on to say: 'Basically, it's created no shareholder value for 10 years.'
+In an interview with Management Today, he said: "EasyJet is seen as a huge success, which I'm happy about, because I own the brand.
+But EasyJet is a publicly listed company.
+The share price has gone up and down as it's got bigger and things have happened – but overall, really it's gone sideways...
+Basically, it's created no shareholder value for 10 years."

-In 2013, Haji-Ioannou said he had become "increasingly concerned" at easyJet's expansion plans.
-He announced that he sold 200,000 easyJet shares in protest against plans to buy more planes, while his siblings have done the same with their shares.
+In 2013, Haji-Ioannou said he had become "increasingly concerned" at EasyJet's expansion plans.
+He announced that he sold 200,000 EasyJet shares in protest against plans to buy more planes, while his siblings have done the same with their shares.

-In April 2020, Sir Stelios Haji-Ioannou publicly demanded the removal of EasyJet PLC’s CEO, Johan Lundgren, and Chairman, John Barton, accusing them of a “deliberate mistake” in failing to cancel a £4.5 billion order for 107 Airbus aircraft.
-His criticism came amid the COVID-19 pandemic, as EasyJet simultaneously sought a £600 million loan from the UK government’s coronavirus support scheme—despite grounding its entire fleet and facing severe financial pressures.
+In April 2020, Sir Stelios Haji-Ioannou publicly demanded the removal of EasyJet PLC's CEO, Johan Lundgren, and Chairman, John Barton, accusing them of a "deliberate mistake" in failing to cancel a £4.5 billion order for 107 Airbus aircraft.
+His criticism came amid the COVID-19 pandemic, as EasyJet simultaneously sought a £600 million loan from the UK government's coronavirus support scheme—despite grounding its entire fleet and facing severe financial pressures.